FlutterFlow/flutterflow-documentation/docs/marketplace/creators-hub/submission-criteria.md

 - [**Image Issues**](submission-criteria.md#29-high-quality-images): Ensure images are high-resolution, sized appropriately, and don't include the FlutterFlow logo.
 - [**Poor Widget Tree Organization**](submission-criteria.md#510-organized-widget-tree): Utilize components and naming effectively to create a clean, well-structured project.
 - [**Use of Copyrighted Assets**](submission-criteria.md#72-free-of-copyrighted-material): Only include assets that you have created or have the legal right to use commercially.
+- [**Library Dependencies**](submission-criteria.md#515-library-values-implementation-libraries-only): Libraries cannot currently depend on other libraries from Marketplace.

-We're excited to see the amazing FlutterFlow projects you bring to the Marketplace!
+We're excited to see the amazing FlutterFlow projects you bring to Marketplace!
 By following these guidelines, you'll help us maintain a high-quality platform that benefits the entire FlutterFlow community. **Let's build something incredible together!** 🚀